 With the growth of the Muslim travel market, varying terminology and definitions have been used to refer to either the total Muslim travel market or its sub-segments.
 Terms such as Muslim Friendly Tourism, Muslim Friendly Travel, Halal travel, Halal tourism has been widely used in the media.
-These terms used have had a varying focus based on who is using the term and in which context.
+These terms used have had a varying focus, based on who is using the term and in which context.